 It isn't easy to give one answer to the question of how much the average resident makes in a year.
 There are plenty of factors that can influence how much a resident is paid aside from seniority, including:

 For example, average resident pay in the US is significantly higher than pay in Europe and Canada, where healthcare is mostly centralized.

 A previous Medscape survey revealed how much residents were being paid in the U.S. by interviewing over 2,200 residents working in 30+ specialties.
 The results showed that a medical resident’s salary by specialty can greatly vary, and the highest-paid residents were:

 These residents earned between $65,700 and $67,500 a year.

-The lowest-paid residents in 2019 were in Internal, Emergency, and Family Medicine programs, earning between $57,400 and $58,600.
+The lowest-paid residents were in Internal, Emergency, and Family Medicine programs, earning between $57,400 and $58,600.
 The gaps between these numbers translate to the amount senior physicians are paid a year, with family physicians making significantly less than geneticists, surgeons, and infectious disease specialists.

 Some residents get paid $1,000 to $10,000 higher than others.
 Longer, more complex specialties tend to offer better salaries as well as better pay post-residency.

 By most standards, an average residency salary will begin at around $60,000 a year, and their salary will increase by approximately $5,000 with each year of residency.
 This figure is subject to change based on several factors, though it's safe to assume residents initially remain around the $50,000 area.